ivanitlearning/learning-k8s/README.md

 Expose a port on a pod with a service `kubectl expose pod redis-pod --port=6379 --type=ClusterIP --name=redis-service`

+Check that the created service has endpoints `kubectl -n project-hamster get pod,svc,ep`.
+This can help save time troubleshooting when you spot a service has no endpoints so a pod is not being exposed properly.

 ## 1.15 Namespaces

 * Within a namespace, you can refer to a service with just its hostname `mysql.connect("db-service")`